Proposed EU pharma legislation reform blog series: episode 1

 The directive now places an obligation on WDA holders to consistently guarantee the appropriate and uninterrupted supply of a diverse range of medicinal products.
 This commitment extends to meeting the specific requirements of a designated geographical area, ensuring timely delivery across the entire region.
 The exact timeframe will be defined by national legislation.

-One addition worth noting is the introduction of the term ‘broker’ in the directive.
+One addition worth noting is the inclusion of brokers into the proposed directive.
+Brokers have been first introduced and implemented in the EU regulations with the falsified medicines directive (Directive 2011/62/EU).
 Brokering of medicinal products is defined as all activities related to the sale or purchase of medicinal products, excluding wholesale distribution which requires a respective licence issued by the national competent authorities and compliance with regulatory requirements such as Article 164 (Requirements for a WDA), Article 165 (Granting of a WDA) and Article 166 (Obligations of a WDA holder).
 Although brokers don’t physically handle products, they negotiate independently and on behalf of legal or natural persons.

 When obtaining medicinal products through brokering, WDA holders must verify that brokers meet the requirements set out in Article 171.
 This includes, for example, making sure that brokered medicinal products have a valid marketing authorisation.
 What’s more, brokers must be registered with the competent authority of the member state where they have their permanent address.